Pendulum-BaaS/pendulum-core/src/middleware/errorHandlingAndValidation/README.md

 The system uses a two-tier approach:

 ### Tier 1 - Route-Level Validation:
 Middleware functions validate and sanitize all incoming requests before they reach controllers.
-This includes checking required fields, data types, formats, and applying security rules.
+This middleware:
+- Validates required fields and data types
+- Sanitizes and normalizes input data
+- Checks format constraints (MongoDB IDs, email addresses, etc.)

 ### Tier 2 - Business Logic Layer:
 Controllers focus on executing business logic with pre-validated data, with the auth controller performing additional checks like password verification and user existence validation.
 Database operations and business logic can throw custom errors when operations fail.